-- Customer demand for the Company's services.

-- The Company's ability to maintain and enhance customer relationships.

-- Market conditions.

-- · Levels of government spending.

-- The Company's ability to bring to market products and services.

-- business activities.

-- business activities.
+- · Customer demand for the Company's services. - The Company's ability to maintain and enhance customer relationships. - Market conditions. - · Levels of government spending. - The Company's ability to bring to market products and services. - The Company's ability to execute on its acquisition program including successful integration of previously acquired businesses. - The Company's ability to deliver to customers throughout the COVID-19 pandemic, and any government regulations limiting business activities. - The Company's ability to deliver to customers throughout the Russia/Ukraine conflict, and any government regulations limiting business activities.

 The Company cautions that the forward-looking statements in this MD&A are based on current expectations as at November 24, 2022, that are subject to change, and to risks and uncertainties, including those set out under the heading "Risks and Uncertainties" below, many of which are outside the Company's control.
 Actual results may materially differ from such forward-looking information due to factors such as customer demand, customer relationships, new service offerings, delivery schedules, revenue mix, competition, pricing pressure, foreign currency fluctuations, and uncertainty in the markets in which the Company conducts business.
 Additional information identifying risks and uncertainties is contained in the Company's filings with securities regulators.
-The Company does not assume any intention or obligation to publicly update or revise any forward-looking statements or forwardlooking information, whether as a result of new information, future events or otherwise, except as required by applicable law.
+The Company does not assume any intention or obligation to publicly update or revise any forward-looking statements or forward-looking information, whether as a result of new information, future events or otherwise, except as required by applicable law.
 Readers should not place undue reliance on the Company's forward-looking statements.